seyade/agencynotes/README.md

-#Agency Notes
+#AgencyNotes
-###Tired up of not knowing which agent put you forward for a role and when, use Agency Notes to organise your agents
+###Tired up of not knowing which agent put you forward for a role and when, use AgencyNotes to organise your agents

 The app uses: